Dalton thrives, Stafford leaves, as Saints top Rams 27-20 – KION546

 INJURIES

-Rams: In addition to Stafford, left tackle Ty Nsekhe needed help off the field in the second quarter with an apparent leg injury.
-Defensive tackle A’Shawn Robinson left in the first half with a knee injury.
+Rams: In addition to Stafford and Nsekhe, defensive tackle A’Shawn Robinson left in the first half with a knee injury.

 Saints: Payton Turner was carted off in the second quarter with an apparent left leg injury, leaving New Orleans without three defensive ends (Cameron Jordan and Marcus Davenport were ruled out on Friday).